Eureka !

 Freeware to help you identifying any suspect object

-Imagine you observed a suspect object last night in Europe (23h GMT).
-In place of sleeping you did a first check and you send your confirmation request to a US friend in the morning at 4 AM (TZ GMT-5 on US East coast or TZ GMT-8 on the Pacific coast, this is still the night on all USA, excepting Hawaii).
+Imagine that you have observed a suspect object last night in Europe (23h GMT).
+In place of sleeping you do a first check and you send your confirmation request to a US friend in the morning at 4 AM (TZ GMT-5 on US East coast or TZ GMT-8 on the Pacific coast, this is still the night on all USA, except Hawaii).
 Do not call your Japanese or Australian friend because he could not confirm your observation before ten hours, when it will be locally night (Japan is in TZ GMT +9.
 On the other side, a Japanese can ask you to confirm his observation).

 With chance your correspondent can look for your suspect object immediately and reply with all details some hours later, in the first lights of the sunrise in Europe.